 It can be a big step to come and see a counsellor for the first time and it is important that you find a therapist who is right for you.
 If you are unsure of your needs or anxious about the process, the best thing to do is to come for a session to see what it feels like and to tell me about your concerns.
 You are also welcome to talk to me on the phone to explore how counselling might help you.

 I am a fully qualified and experienced counsellor, holding a BACP-accredited Diploma in Integrative Counselling from The Minster Centre.
 As a member of the British Association for Counselling and Psychotherapy (BACP) I abide by their Code of Ethics.

 As part of my continuing professional development I regularly attend BACP and UKCP-accredited training courses and conferences.
 My core training has included humanistic therapy, psychodynamic therapy, relational psychotherapy and body psychotherapy.
-In addition, I have trained in Couples Therapy at NAOS Institute; Bereavement Counselling at CRUSE.
-I have attended a number of courses to enhance my core skills including Internal Family Systems with Dr Claire Rabin; Encounter-Centred Couples Therapy with Hedy Schleifer, Imago therapy with Harville Hendrix and Jungian Sand Play Therapy with Molly Wolfe.
+In addition, I have trained in Couples Therapy at NAOS Institute and Bereavement Counselling at CRUSE.
+I have attended a number of courses to enhance my core skills including Internal Family Systems with Dr Claire Rabin and Encounter-Centred Couples Therapy with Hedy Schleifer, Imago therapy with Harville Hendrix and Jungian Sand Play Therapy with Molly Wolfe.

 I have worked as a bereavement counsellor with CRUSE and as a counsellor at Families Without Fear, a service for men and women experiencing domestic abuse.
 Through my work in these services and my understanding of attachment theory (how our early relationships influence our thoughts, feelings and behaviour) I have a particular interest in bereavement and loss, domestic and childhood abuse and transgenerational trauma.

 I have a wide range of experience working with a number of issues.
 The list below might help you to get a sense of some of the things that counselling can address: